whysgai/BooPlagiraismBad/README.md

 *COMPARISONTHRESHOLD*

-Determines similarity sensitivity for individual subtree element comparisons
+Determines similarity sensitivity for individual subtree element comparisons.

-Comparison information is used to calculate overall sensitivity using the Deckard algorithm.
+Determines whether BPB considers submission subelements to be similar (or not)

-Example Value: 50 (default)
+Example Value: 60 (default)

 *REACT_APP_BPB_SRVADDR*

-Determines location of the back-end server.
+Specifies the location of the back-end server.
 Must point to where the back-end is hosted.

 Example Value: http://127.0.0.1:8080/
-s